 Skip to main content

-Prepare for Packaging
+Prepare for packaging

-Switch to the Unstable Repository
+Switch to the Unstable repository

 Refer to Repository Management to see how to add and switch to unstable.

-Setting up the Packager file
+Setting up the packager file

 In order to utilize the build system, you must first set up a configuration file that has your packager details.